pingidentity/terraform-provider-pingone/docs/resources/environment.md

 ### Read-Only

-- `default_population_id` (String, Deprecated) **Deprecation Message** The `default_population_id` attribute has been deprecated.
-Default population functionality has moved to the `pingone_population_default` resource.
-This attribute will be removed in the next major version of the provider.
-The ID of the environment's default population.
-This attribute is only populated when also using the `default_population` block to define a default population, but will not be populated when importing the resource using `terraform import`.
 - `id` (String) The ID of this resource.
 - `organization_id` (String) The ID of the PingOne organization tenant to which the environment belongs.

-<a id="nestedblock--default_population"></a>
-### Nested Schema for `default_population`

-Optional:

-- `description` (String) A description to apply to the environment's default population.
-- `name` (String) The name of the environment's default population.
-Defaults to `Default`.

 <a id="nestedblock--service"></a>
 ### Nested Schema for `service`